CERNet: Class-Embedding Predictive-Coding RNN for Unified Robot Motion, Recognition, and Confidence Estimation: Introduction

-Therefore, our experiments reveal four essential capabilities enabled by the unified architecture of CERNet.
-First, its hierarchical structure reduces reproduction error by 76\% compared to single-layer CERNets, highlighting the benefit of layered temporal abstraction.
-Second, the predictive-coding framework confers robustness to disturbances: after strong perturbations during execution, the robot autonomously recovers to the intended trajectory by minimizing the prediction error online, without requiring resets or external correction.
-Third, by tuning the prediction–recognition balance, the model can infer the intended motion class in real time, even while the robot is still moving.
-In a noisy physical environment it identifies the correct class on its very first guess (Top-1) 68 \% of the time, and within its top two guesses (Top-2) 81 \% of the time.
-Fourth, the same internal error signal that guides inference also serves as an indicator of confidence: the model spontaneously exhibits lower reconstruction error when its recognition is correct, and higher error when incorrect, providing an implicit self-evaluation mechanism.
-This emergent ability enables the robot to not only infer its own movement, but also how confident it is in that inference, without requiring additional classifiers or calibration procedures.
-These results demonstrate that predictive-coding architectures can serve not only as robust motor generators but also as flexible intention recognizers within a single compact model.
-We envision this unified inference–generation mechanism as a foundation for future applications in human–robot collaboration, where robots must flexibly switch between observing human demonstrations, recognizing task intent, and autonomously executing appropriate responses, all under real-world sensory uncertainty.
+Therefore, our experiments reveal four key capabilities of unified architecture of CERNet.
+First, its hierarchical structure greatly reduces reproduction error, highlighting the benefit of layered temporal abstraction.
+Second, the predictive-coding framework confers robustness to disturbances: after perturbations, the robot autonomously recovers to the intended trajectory.
+Third, by tuning the prediction–recognition balance, the model can infer the intended motion class in real time with high accuracy.
+Fourth, the same internal error signal that guides inference also indicates confidence, enabling implicit self-evaluation without extra classifiers.
+These results demonstrate that predictive-coding architectures can serve not only as robust motor generators but also as flexible intention recognizers within a single compact model, providing a foundation for future applications in human–robot collaboration.

-The next section reviews related work in two areas: (1) integrated models that combine generation, recognition, and confidence estimation, and (2) predictive-coding RNNs, which form the foundation for our proposed architecture.
-Section 3 introduces the structure of CERNet and the analytical methods employed in this study.
-Section 4 describes the experimental setup, including the humanoid robot Reachy.
-Section 5 presents results and analyses from both simulation and real-world trials, covering reproduction accuracy, robustness to perturbations, recognition performance, and confidence-level estimation.
-Lastly, Section 6 concludes with a summary and directions for future applications in human–robot collaboration.
+The remainder of this paper is organized as follows: Section 2 reviews related work, Section 3 introduces the proposed CERNet architecture, Section 4 describes the experimental setup with the humanoid robot Reachy, Section 5 presents results from both simulation and real-world trials, and Section 6 concludes with a summary and future directions.